PRICING AND VALUATION:

 By investing in a broad range of qualified companies, WUTIF will be a participant in the winners of tomorrow.
-Those that perform will give their early investors returns in the 10 to 100-fold range.
-After an initial start up period, it is WUTIF’s goal to double in value every five years.
+Those that perform may give their early investors returns in the 10 to 100-fold range.

-WUTIF incorporates a number of unique features that are attractive to investors.
+WUTIF incorporates a number of unique features that may be attractive to investors.

 Offered under British Columbia’s Venture Capital Corporation (VCC) program, WUTIF provides investors with a 30% refundable tax credit.
 This feature, available only in BC and similar to the credits offered in other jurisdictions for labour-sponsored venture funds, will significantly reduce the cost to the investor.
 Professor Thomas Hellmann at the University of British Columbia prepared an evaluation of the VCC program.
 For a copy of this, click here.

-Due to the popularity and success of the VCC program, there is an annual limit of $33 million in tax credits.
-Because this limit may be reached early (as has been the case in some years), investors are encouraged not to wait until the annual deadline.
+Due to the popularity and success of the VCC program, there is an annual limit for tax credits.
+In 2021, this limit was reached in September, 2021.
+For 2022, the limit is $67M and as of September 12, was at 68% utilization.
+Therefore, investors are encouraged to invest early in each calendar year.

 Due to the pooled nature of investing through the Fund, many of the risks normally associated with investing in early stage technology are greatly mitigated through diversification and pooling with other technology investors.
 The Fund will co-invest with knowledgeable “angel investors” and take equity positions in startup technology ventures.
 Early stage funds of this type often outperform other asset classes.